-If your parrot had a strong immune system, it might not occur until after long-term exposure to smoking.
-Secondhand smoke can damage the body’s ability to fight off other diseases and illnesses.
+If the parrot had a strong immune system, it might not occur until after continued exposure to smoking.
+Secondhand smoke can affect the body’s ability to fight other illnesses and diseases.

-Aside from behavioral issues, preening may turn to plucking out feathers.
-This self-mutilation could leave your parrot bald.
-It could even result in damage to the skin, bleeding, and infections.
+Aside from behavioral issues, preening may switch to feather-destructive behavior.
+This self-mutilation could leave the parrot bald or damage the skin, resulting in bleeding and bacterial infections.

-If your parrot has removed many of its feathers and its skin is now bare, it’s at risk for skin conditions.
-However, even a fully-feathered parrot can get dermatitis from secondhand smoke.
-This will be most common on the legs, where the protective barrier of feathers provides little protection.
+Even a fully-feathered parrot can get dermatitis from secondhand smoke.
+This will be most common on the legs, where there isn’t a protective barrier of feathers.

-Bad cases of nicotine and other chemical exposure can result in sores.
-These may appear directly on the skin because of secondhand smoke.
-However, the most common reason is that the parrot removes its feathers and pecks at the bare skin.
-Infections can develop, causing the parrot to dig at vulnerable wounds.
+The most common reason is the parrot removes its feathers and pecks at the bare skin.
+Infections can develop, causing the parrot to dig at vulnerable wounds with its beak.

-If ingested, the toxins in tobacco can poison your parrot.
-That’s true for the tar and nicotine.
-As your parrot cleans its feathers, it may swallow the toxins, leading to digestive issues.
-The impact of this activity occurs over time.
+If ingested, the toxins in tobacco (including tar and nicotine) can poison parrots.
+As the parrot grooms and preens its feathers, it may ingest toxins, causing digestive issues.

 Can Parrots Get Addicted To Nicotine?

 An addicted parrot will crave nicotine.
-If the parrot begins to go through withdrawal, this could result in behavioral issues.
+If the parrot experiences withdrawal symptoms, this could result in behavioral issues.
 The parrot may become destructive, confused, agitated, and refuse food.

-If you smoke, do so in a place where your parrot will not inhale the secondhand smoke.
-Always smoke outside of the home, and ensure that all windows and doors are kept closed.
+If you smoke, do so outdoors where the parrot won’t inhale secondhand smoke.
+Always smoke outside the home, and keep all windows and doors closed.